cuhksam/emnlp2019.github.io/_pages/participants.md

 ## Travel Scholarships & Student Volunteer Program

-EMNLP 2018 seeks student volunteers who will receive a free registration to the main conference (excluding tutorials &amp; workshops).
+EMNLP 2018 seeks student volunteers who will receive a free registration to the main conference, tutorials &amp; workshops.
 In addition, we also plan to offer scholarships to students *as well as non-students* with a demonstrated financial need.
 For more details, please refer to the [Joint Call for Travel Scholarship and Student Volunteer Applications](/downloads/joint-call-scholarship-volunteers.pdf).
 After reading the policy in detail to determine your eligibility, you can fill out the [application form](/downloads/application-travel-program-volunteer.pdf).
 If you have further questions, please contact us at [​emnlp2018travel@gmail.com](mailto:​emnlp2018travel@gmail.com).

 **Important Dates**